page_title_detailed

 Axillary lymph node dissection

-If cancer is found in your lymph nodes, you may need an axillary lymph node dissection, or removal of most of the lymph nodes in the armpit.
+If cancer is found in a lymph node or nodes after a sentinel node biopsy, you may need an axillary lymph node dissection, or removal of most of the lymph nodes in the armpit.
 An axillary lymph node dissection will help your doctors stage the cancer and recommend treatment.

 Questions to ask your doctor